fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.1.0/Remove-AzureRmRouteConfig.md

 ```

 ### -RouteTable
-Specifies the route table that contains the route that this cmdlet deletes.
+Specifies the route table that contains the route that this cmdlet removes.

 ```yaml
 Type: PSRouteTable